Protect and Control frequently asked questions (FAQs)

 The Action history page shows the results of actions run in Protect and Control.

 Each item included in an action may return a different result.
-Some items may update successfully, while others may return errors.
+Some items may update successfully, while others may be skipped return errors.

 What information appears in the Action history details pane?